milkbottledude/woodlands-jb_tracker/Documentation.md

 fek rmse: 1.75808
 ```

-Very close, almost identical losses to the ril losses.
+Not much difference compared the ril losses, 0.27% increase for MAE and a *decrease* surprisingly for RMSE.

 While that is indeed good news, I cant help but be disheartened that the original losses were so bad.
 This is not a resnet problem, but a LightGBM problem.

 Its possible that the optimal hyperparams for predicting jb_ratings is not the best for predicting wdlands_ratings.